uvd540/asteroids-odin/README.md

 - Alternatives for running program that works in chrome (annoying to have to use server...)
 - Organize main_web and main_desktop into directories (I think)
 - Add build scripts for mac / linux

+## Acknowledgements
+This repository helped me with the initial emscripten and logger setup: https://github.com/Aronicu/Raylib-WASM